 It is tough because GUI’s are highly subject to change.
 But this type of testing is also closest to what users will do with our application.
-Since the user will use the mouse and keyboard, automated GUI tests also mimic the same behavior by making use of mouse and keyboard to click or write to objects present on the user interface.
+Since the user will use the mouse and keyboard, automated GUI tests also mimic the same behaviour by making use of mouse and keyboard to click or write to objects present on the user interface.
 Due to this, we can find bugs early and it can be used in many scenarios such as regression testing or filling up forms which takes too much time.

 Some Misconceptions about Automation Testing

 Over the years, I have heard some misconceptions about test automation.
-I think, I should clear them too in this article.
+I think I should clear them too in this article.